julielaursen/JavaFXScripts/README.md

 # JavaFXScripts
 JavaFX scripts for Advanced Java

-JavaFX GUI script to create a simple calculator
+JavaFX GUI script to create a calculator with event handlers and listeners